 "Now those are happy, throaty sounds.
 People don't appreciate the simple things like dogs do.
 We make life so complicated, put conditions on everything.
 Why can't there be a man out there like you?"

 He rolled onto his back so he could tilt his head to better watch the expressions crossing her face.
 Cami began ruffling the fur between his front legs.
-'Snuffles' made a chuffing sound.
+He made a chuffing sound.
 It tickled.

 "Like that, do you?"